annguyen18/Employee-Management-System/README.md

 ## Features:
 1. Admin Dashboard:
+- Authenticate
 - View all employees and their details
 - Manage departments and their details
 - Add, edit, and delete employee and department records
 2. User Dashboard:
+- Authenticate
-- View personal tasks and information
+- View personal tasks and personal information
-- Search employees and departments
 - Pagination for displaying a limited number of records per page
-- Sorting of employee and department records

 ## Frameworks Used:
 - Spring Boot: Provides a framework for building Java applications with minimal configuration.